UBC-Stat-ML/apptainer-notes/README.md

 then: `apptainer build myjulia.sif myjulia.def`

 You can then test the image with `apptainer shell --cleanenv myjulia.sif`.
 Note the `--cleanenv` flag, which prevents the child to inherit environment variables.
 Without that, Stan targets in Pigeons did not work.

+## Using in nextflow

+The simplest route is to add the option `-with-apptainer myjulia.sif`.
+Note that by default, in contrast to `apptainer shell ..`, when called by nextflow it will do the right thing and not pass env variables.

+It is wise though to override the default depot as it may e.g. contain a julia start up file loading Revise creating problems.
+This can be accomplished with an input env to the process.